 Which is why we’ve kept this guide as simple as possible; this is not an exhaustive list of mining software and procedure but a road map for you to get up-and-running as quickly as possible with zero technical know-how.

-Which is why we’re focusing on a free mining client known as MinerGate, available to download here.
-The beauty about this software is that it's free, has an intuitive interface and once it's installed you’ll be mining Ethereum, Monero and a host of other coins in minutes.
+We’re focusing on a free mining client known as MinerGate.
+It has an intuitive interface and once it's installed you’ll be mining Ethereum, Monero and a host of other coins in minutes.